Glaucoma vs Cataracts

 Most people will eventually experience some degree of vision loss as the eyes change and weaken with age.
 Eye diseases also become more with advanced age.
 In fact, cataracts and glaucoma are the leading causes of blindness among those aged 65 and older.

 While glaucoma and cataracts both impact the vision, they are two markedly different conditions.
-The experienced eye doctors are Wicker Park Eye Center help individuals in the Chicago, IL, area understand the differences between glaucoma and cataracts.
+The experienced eye doctors are Wicker Park Eye Center helps individuals in the Chicago, IL, area understand the differences between glaucoma and cataracts.
 We will also highlight the treatments that address these diseases and allow people to preserve their eyesight.

 How Glaucoma Affects the Eyes